PlenusPyramis/AndroidSDK/README.md

 ### Command reference:

  * `android-docker-create-sdk-cache` - Create the SDK cache directory and copy the pre-downloaded SDK (inside the container image) to the host path `$ANDROID_DOCKER/sdk`.
-You need to do this only once.
+You only need to do this once.

- * `android-docker-start` - Create/Start container
+ * `android-docker-start` - Start/Create the `android-docker` container.
+(The
+   name is configurable by setting `ANDROID_DOCKER_CONTAINER`, see above.)

- * `android-docker-stop` - Stop container
+ * `android-docker-stop` - Stop the container.

- * `android-docker-shell` - Connect to a shell for the running container
+ * `android-docker-shell` - Connect to a shell inside the running container.

  * `android-docker-vnc` - Connect to the vnc server running in the container (must have `vncviewer` installed on host.)
 Default password is `android`.

+ * `android-docker-destroy` - destroy the stopped container. (add `-f` to stop and destroy the running container.)

 ## Building images